ranchimall/standard-ui/README.md

 #### Side-bar layout
 This layout is similar to boxes layout such that it also has a sidebar when on a bigger screen estate. the main difference can be seen on smaller screens.
 The side-bar is hidden by default which acts as classic hamburger menu on small screen devices which can be accessed by hamburger icon in the header.
 This should be used when the nmber of pages is more than 5

+#### Tabs layout
+This layout is more suitable for small screen devices with a limited number of main screens that can be traversed with swipe gestures, Example of the type of apps that uses this layout would be messaging apps like WhatsApp.

 #### What's included in layouts by default?
 - Components ( sm-button, sm-input, sm-notifications, sm-popup, theme-toggle and optional components specific to respective layout )
 - Main_UI.js - A JS library that includes utility functions and some common functionality.